evitaDB - Fast e-commerce database

 Unique constraints are only enforced within the same scope.
 This means that two entities in different scopes can have the same unique attribute value.
 When you move an entity from one scope to another, the unique constraints within the target scope are checked and if the entity violates the unique constraint, the move is refused.

-If you query entities in both scopes using scope filter and use the filtering constraint that exactly matches the unique attribute (attribute equals, attribute in set, attribute is), evitaDB will prefer the entity from the live scope over the entity from the archive scope.
-This means that if you query a single entity by its unique attribute value (e.g. URL) and search for the entity in both scopes, you will always get the entity from the live scope.
+If you query entities in both scopes using scope filter and use the filtering constraint that exactly matches the unique attribute (attribute equals, attribute in set, attribute is), evitaDB will prefer the entity from the first scope specified in scope constraint over the entities in scopes defined later in this scope constraint.
+This means that if you query a single entity by its unique attribute value (e.g. URL) and search for the entity in both scopes, you will always get the entity from the first scope you declare in your query.
 This behavior is not applied, when only partial match is used (e.g. attribute starts with, etc.).

 There are a few archived entities in our demo dataset.
 Our schema is configured to index only the URL and code attributes in the archived scope, so we can search for archived entities using only these attributes and, of course, the primary key.